tjercus/privateer-app/README.md

 - Ramda cond for view loading
 - put route strings in constants?
 - replace lastUrlSegment with router hook
-- check incoming list of spaceships with Zod
+- check incoming data for spaceships/planets with Zod
-- add lastModifiedAt attributes
+- add lastModifiedAt attributes for versioning
-- from static button to animated one
+- move from static button to animated one
-- WCAG 2.1
+- WCAG 2.1 support
 - custom useBoolean hook when needed
 - fix enter keyboard for cancel button

 ### nice to have

+- use inline Visma form validation: https://ux.visma.com/weblibrary/latest/development/documentation/docs/validation.php
+- Add a required star next to form fields
 - wrap validationResult in a ADT
 - Zod: use Zod TypeScript types instead of own types
 - Zod: perhaps use 'zorm' as Form lib to integrate better with Zod
 - try with generic table component as in the article below
 - RBAC
 - where to assemble the domain, on the app or the server?
-- import sorter plugin for prettier?
+- auto run the "import sorter plugin" for prettier?
 - find out if the view layer can work with only Maybe's instead of nullable

 ### blocked by current react-nc4 version